OEH and your privacy

 The Health Records and Information Privacy Act 2002 (HRIP Act) protects health-related personal information.

-The Privacy Management Plan and Guidelines (privacy07292.pdf 108KB) defines personal information and provides details about the privacy principles that OEH follows when dealing with personal information.
+The Privacy Management Plan, (PDF 188KB) defines personal information and provides details about the privacy principles that OEH follows when dealing with personal information.

 How to access personal information - Provides information on how you can access personal information about you that is held by OEH.